-Under the ESA, the Navy has determined that the Proposed Action may affect, but is not likely to adversely affect ESA-listed marbled murrelets and has initiated informal consultation with the USFWS requesting concurrence with this determination.
+Under the ESA, the Navy has determined that the Proposed Action may affect but is not likely to adversely affect ESA-listed marbled murrelets and consulted with the USFWS on this determination.
+The USFWS concurred with the Navy's finding in a letter dated July 19, 2024 (Appendix D).
 The Proposed Action would not result in take of migratory birds, as defined by the Migratory Bird Treaty Act, or bald eagles, as defined by the Bald and Golden Eagle Protection Act.
 Under the Marine Mammal Protection Act, the Proposed Action would not result in incidental take of marine mammals.
 Therefore, the Proposed Action would not contribute cumulatively to take of migratory birds, bald eagle, or marine mammals.